Typhoon Kirogi (2000)

-Typhoon Kirogi (/ko/), known in the Philippines as Typhoon Ditang, was a large typhoon that caused severe damage in Japan during early July 2000.
+Typhoon Kirogi was a large typhoon that caused severe damage in Japan during early July 2000.
 Forming out of an area of disturbed weather on June 30, Kirogi initially tracked slowly towards the north.
 On July 3, the storm underwent rapid intensification and attained Category 4 status on the Saffir–Simpson Hurricane Scale the next day, according to the JTWC.
 On July 5, the Japan Meteorological Agency (JMA) assessed the storm to have reached its peak intensity with 10-minute sustained winds of 85 kn and a barometric pressure of 940 hPa.
 Over the following several days, the storm tracked towards the northeast and accelerated towards Japan.
 Early on July 8, Kirogi brushed eastern Japan before transitioning into an extratropical cyclone.

 Initial news reports stated that Kirogi produced deadly flooding in the Philippines; however, the storm was too far from the country to have any impacts.
+The storm was also named Ditang in the Philippines.
 In Japan, Kirogi produced torrential rainfall and high winds, killing three people and leaving ¥54.4 billion (2000 JPY, $ million USD) in damages.
 Flooding inundated nearly 1,300 homes around Tokyo and high winds cut power to roughly 20,000 residences.
 Three homes were destroyed in a landslide on Kozushima.

 Meteorological history

 Typhoon Kirogi originated out of a disorganized area of showers and thunderstorms on June 30, 2000, associated with a weak area of low pressure, situated roughly 650 km east of the Philippine island of Mindanao.
 The system remained nearly stationary for two days as it became increasingly organized.
 On July 1, the Joint Typhoon Warning Center (JTWC) issued a Tropical Cyclone Formation Alert as they anticipated the low to develop into a significant tropical cyclone within 24 hours.
 Around 0600 UTC the following day, the Japan Meteorological Agency (JMA) began monitoring the system as a tropical depression.
 At the same time, the JTWC also classified the system as Tropical Depression 05W and six hours later, the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) began issuing advisories on the same system, classifying it as Tropical Depression Ditang.

 Throughout the day on July 2, the depression began to take a slow northward track in response to a mid-level subtropical ridge to the east and later that day, the JTWC upgraded it to a tropical storm.
 Early the next day, the JMA also upgraded the system to a tropical storm, at which time it received the name Kirogi.
+(Note: The name Kirogi (Korean: 기러기, [kiɾɔɡi]) was contributed by North Korea and refers to a wild goose in Korean.)
 Although a broad cyclone, convection was gradually wrapping around the southern periphery of the circulation.
 Several hours after being named, the JMA upgraded Kirogi to a severe tropical storm and later a typhoon.
 At the same time, the JTWC classified the storm as a typhoon.
 Upon being upgraded the typhoon featured a well-developed outflow and prominent banding features consolidating around the system.